Blog /Reviews

 Reviews that personally attack, harass, or threaten specific individuals — including business owners and named staff members.

-When to use: The review targets a specific person by name with personal attacks that go beyond service criticism.
-"The waiter was slow" is criticism.
-"John is an incompetent idiot who should be fired" is harassment.
+When to use: The review targets a specific person by name with personal attacks beyond service criticism.
+“The waiter was slow” is criticism.
+“John is an incompetent idiot who should be fired” is harassment.

 Evidence needed: Quote the specific personal attacks.
 Identify the targeted individual.
-Explain how the content goes beyond legitimate service feedback into personal harassment.

 Content promoting hatred against individuals or groups based on race, ethnicity, religion, disability, gender, age, veteran status, sexual orientation, or gender identity.